joshuapremkumar/Stock-Exchanges-Member-Compliance-/README.md

 ### Docker

-Steps to deploy Comp AI on Docker are coming soon.
+Steps to deploy on Docker are coming soon.

 ### Vercel

-Steps to deploy Comp AI on Vercel are coming soon.
+Steps to deploy on Vercel are coming soon.

 ## 📦 Package Publishing